Should You Brave Remortgaging In 2023? | Contact Connect

 • The pound’s value fell sharply after former chancellor Kwasi Kwarteng’s controversial September mini-budget.
 This made borrowing in pounds more expensive, leading to higher mortgage rates.

-The combination of these factors led to a sharp increase in mortgage rates in 2022.
+These factors led to a sharp increase in mortgage rates in 2022.
 This has made it more expensive for people to buy homes and has also led to concerns about a potential crash in the property market.

 Should I get a five-year fixed-rate mortgage?